grame-cncm/faust/documentation/faust-manual/src/embedding.md

 compilation chain can be used to embed the Faust compiler technology directly in applications or plugins.

+Note that if you have compiled Faust yourself, `libfaust` is not included in the default settings.
+For more details, run `make help` in the root folder of the distribution or see the [advanced compiling](https://github.com/grame-cncm/faust/wiki/Building) wiki page.

 ## Dynamic Compilation Chain

 The Faust compiler uses an intermediate FIR representation (Faust Imperative